 - By getting a professional to visit your home to calculate things precisely

 At ActronAir we always recommend getting a professional to give you expert advice, as it’s the best way to get a properly sized unit based on your home and your lifestyle.

 Using a formula to calculate your air conditioning needs

-Using a formula to estimate your air conditioning needs is quick and easy, but it’s also very rough and doesn’t take many of the important factors outlined above into consideration.
-It’s a good way to get a general idea of your needs, but if you’re after a truly accurate understanding it’s probably best to use one of the other two methods before you commit to anything.
+Using a formula to estimate your air conditioning needs is quick and easy, but it’s also very rough and doesn’t consider many of the important factors outlined above.
+It’s an excellent way to get a general idea of your needs.
+Still, if you’re after a truly accurate understanding, it’s probably best to use one of the other two methods before you commit to anything.